inderjit3in/Churn-Analysis/README.md

-# Churn-Analysis - PowerBi, EDA and prediction model in python
+# Churn-Analysis - Visualisation and EDA in PowerBi, prediction model in python